OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/notification.md

     1. In the Toolbox, search for the widget again.

-1. From the Toolbox, drag the Notification widget into the Main Content area of your application's screen.
+1. From the Toolbox, drag the Notification widget into the Main Content area of your application's screen and on the **Properties** tab, enter a **Name**.

     ![Drag the Notification widget to the screen](<images/notification-dragwidget-ss.png>)